 From 1993’s Sleepless in Seattle to 1998’s You’ve Got Mail, we thought we’d never see another movie without Meg Ryan starring alongside Tom Hanks again.
 However, as Hanks’ career continued to soar, Ryan took on roles that allowed her to live a bit of a quieter life.

 Ryan starred in the 2015 film, Ithaca, but we haven’t seen her in anything since then.
 However, it looks like she’s ready to make her return to the small screen with the TV comedy, Picture Paris, premiering in 2018.
-According to Deadline, Brad Hall will be writing and directing the series, and it will be based off of his 2011 short film with the same title.
+According to Deadline, Brad Hall will be writing and directing the series, and it will be based on his 2011 short film with the same title.

 Next: He’s leaving Edward Cullen in the past.